If you made any changes in Pure these will be visible here soon.

 Research interests

 My research focusses on the political economy of public utilities, especially in the water sector.
-In my PhD, I addressed different institutional questions concerning the governance of the water sector in a comparative analysis of Germany, France and the UK.
+In my PhD, I addressed different questions in institutional economics concerning the governance of the water sector in a comparative analysis of Germany, France and the UK as part of an interdisciplinary research project.

 Subsequently, having moved to Mauritius, I started studying institutional obstacles to water sector reform in developing countries.
 In a grant-financed project on the sustainability of the Mauritian water sector, I analysed the micro-institutional governance setup and identified a number of institutional failings.
 This research was then disseminated to sector decision-makers.